Treasures and pura vida

 If that’s not enough, you can go much deeper — well below the photic zone to where no sunlight penetrates.
-Cocos visitors can join a pilot and drop all the way down to 1,500 feet on the DeepSee submersible, operated by the Undersea Hunter group, to visit the area’s deepest marine life.
+Cocos visitors can join a pilot and drop all the way down to 1,500 feet (457 meters) on the DeepSee submersible, operated by the Undersea Hunter group, to visit the area’s deepest marine life.
 In the depths you can see ragged-tooth and prickly sharks, goosefish, jellynose fish, and deep-sea crabs that never see the light of day.

 Last but not least are the topside vistas: waterfalls, rainbows, and tropical sea birds flying high to search for baitfish and nesting, hatching, and weaning their young atop windswept rock islets.
 The lush, green, tropical rainforest fauna are spectacular if you are willing to hike.
 For bird watchers, Cocos has an endemic finch, a cuckoo, a warbler, and a flycatcher.
 It’s as if a humongous bluewater aquarium converged with part of the Grand Canyon and a bird park as they sprang up together, draped in green, out of the middle of the Eastern Pacific Ocean.